Why the name "june day"?

 Former teacher who suddenly blinked and has four children (plus a patient husband).
-I have a Masters of Education and a smattering of Studio Art and Art History courses which have shaped my journey as photographer.
+I have a Masters of Education and a smattering of Studio Art and Art History courses, which have shaped my journey as photographer.
 It’s a love of children, art, and preserving culture and history that drives my vision for photography.
-I’ve spent eleven years looking for beautiful moments in my own family’s growth, and now that I have an eleven year old stinky boy who grunts when I ask him how his day was – he was once my sweet baby boy whom I would cuddle and gaze at for hours at a time – I look at him and wonder if the next eleven years will pass as quickly as the first.
+I’ve spent fifteen years looking for beautiful moments in my own family’s growth.
+Now that I have a high schooler who grunts when I ask him how his day was – he was once my sweet baby boy whom I would cuddle and gaze at for hours at a time – I look at him and wonder if the next fifteen years will pass as quickly as the first.

 My youngest, who is four, speaks with a sing-song voice to her fairy doll “Glissa.”
 She often sports ketchup face and mis-matched socks.
 I look at her and can easily imagine sixteen!
 I know these moments are fleeting, and I am passionate about freeze-framing a moment and giving it to you.
 For you to cherish and remember.

 Denise is also a mom to four.
 Fueled by Diet Coke, Denise runs the less visible background magic at June Day Photography.